enggardwiprihastomo/visitor-management-and-queue-system/README.md

 ![snapshots](https://github.com/enggardwiprihastomo/customer-queue-management-system/blob/master/snapshots.png)

 # Description
 This is an application meant to replace conventional way of queue management in the government office.
 This application was developed in a temporary contract with Tax Sercvice Office Palu in Indonesia.
-The contact was last for 3 months from July-September 2018.
+The contact lasted for 3 months from July-September 2018.

 # Features
 ## Administrator Page